xenforo-ltd/docs/docs/devs/criteria.md

 ### Adding custom criteria type to "helper_criteria"

-If you want to add a custom criteria type to `helper_criteira` template, you will need to create a template modification of `helper_criteria` template.
+If you want to add a custom criteria type to `helper_criteria` template, you will need to create a template modification of `helper_criteria` template.

 Go to "Appearance > Template modifications" in ACP, switch to "Admin" tab and hit "Add template modification" button.